-- Online: Five consecutive 4.5-hour days of live instruction.
-(2 hours of pre-work required prior to the first session.) - In Person: Three consecutive 6.5-hour days of live instruction. - The Fundamentals of Restorative Practices Training of Trainers event is also offered as a public event for individuals and small groups to attend with other learners.
+- Online: Five consecutive 4.5-hour days of live instruction, following 2 hours of pre-work prior to first session. - In Person: Three consecutive 6.5-hour days of live instruction. - The Fundamentals of Restorative Practices Training of Trainers event is also offered as a public event for individuals and small groups to attend with other learners.